 Both the Moil-1 and Redline 10W are usable during cold seasons like fall and winter at a pretty high cost.

-- Can be used all-year round no matter what season, primarily intended for winter
+- It can be used all year round, no matter what season, primarily intended for winter.

 - Reduced thermal breakdown due to versatile viscosity

 - Has added viscosity index improvers